Kemar McGregor: FM Records: 2010–present

 In 2010, McGregor began releasing his music through his proprietary FM Records label.
-He released a series of successful riddim compilation albums during this time, including: "Dance Drop Riddim" (2010), "Throwback Riddim" (2011), "Cool and Deadly Riddim" (2011), "Club Dance Riddim" (2012), "Rock & Come In Riddim" (2012) and "80s Rock Riddim" (2013).
+He released a series of successful riddim compilation albums during this time, including: "Dance Drop Riddim" (2010), "Throwback Riddim" (2011), "Cool and Deadly Riddim" (2011), "Club Dance Riddim" (2012), "Rock & Come in Riddim" (2012) and "80s Rock Riddim" (2013).
 McGregor began to embrace British Lovers Rock music in 2011, releasing romantic reggae albums, EPs and maxi-singles with Maxi Priest, JC Lodge, Carroll Thompson, Janet Kay, Adele Harley, Gappy Ranks and Roger Robin.

 Pop reggae movement: 2011 to present

-During September 2011, McGregor recorded the single "How About I Be Me" with rock star Sinead O'Connor, in an effort to create a more commercial reggae sound.
+During September 2011, McGregor recorded the single "How About I Be Me" with rock star Sinéad O'Connor, in an effort to create a more commercial reggae sound.
 Since the release of "How About I Be Me," and its subsequent radio airplay, McGregor made a transition toward recording pop singers on reggae riddims, employing a greater proportion of uplifting, radio-friendly lyrics and commercial production techniques.
-In 2013, McGregor is preparing to release pop-reggae music from a collection of American, Canadian and European pop stars, including Musiq Soulchild, Syleena Johnson, Sinead O'Connor, Divine Brown, Elaine Shepherd, Dru and Jesse Giddings.
+In 2013, McGregor is preparing to release pop-reggae music from a collection of American, Canadian and European pop stars, including Musiq Soulchild, Syleena Johnson, Sinéad O'Connor, Divine Brown, Elaine Shepherd, Dru and Jesse Giddings.
 McGregor is the executive producer of Musiq Soulchild and Syleena Johnson's full-length reggae LP, titled "9INE," which debuted at number one on the Billboard Reggae Albums Chart during the week of 12 October 2013.
 The 9INE LP was released 24 September 2013 by Shanachie Records.
 The Atlanta recording sessions for the "9INE" LP were featured on the TV One reality series, "R&B Divas," in which McGregor appeared in two episodes.
 The first single from the 9INE LP, titled "Feel the Fire," was premiered on Billboard.com 15 May 2013, and was officially released 16 July 2013 on iTunes.
 The song entered the Top 100 on the iTunes R&B/Soul Singles Chart during the last week of July 2013.